romanjoffee/sagecreator/README.rst

 .. code-block:: text

     $ sage terminate
+    Service: <Name of your service to terminate>

 .. _Jupyter access:

 Jupyter access
 --------------

-| Once provision step is done and cluster is up you can access jupyter notebook on http://localhost:9000
+| Once provision step is done and cluster is up you can access jupyter notebook in your browser at http://localhost:9000
 | We have provided a sample notebook to train a model on Fashion MNIST dataset using CNN in Keras

 Under the hood